lpsinger/userguide/glossary.rst

     BNS
         Binary neutron star, a binary system composed of two neutron stars.

+    BNS range
+        A figure of merit to describe the sensitivity of a gravitational-wave detector to compact binary mergers, defined as the average luminosity distance at which the merger of two 1.4 :math:`M_\odot` neutron stars that would be detectable with a signal to noise ratio of 8.
+Seel also :term:`Burst range`.

+    Burst range
+        A figure of merit to describe the sensitivity of a gravitational-wave detector to unmodeled bursts, defined with reference to optimistic models of gravitational wave emissions from stellar collapse as the average luminosity distance at which a monochromatic burst at 150 Hz with a fluence of :math:`E_\mathrm{GW} = 10^{-2} M_\odot c^2` would be detectable with a signal to noise ratio of 8.
+Seel also :term:`BNS range`.

     MassGap
         Compact binary systems with at least one compact object whose mass is in the hypothetical "mass gap" between neutron stars and black holes,